David Bowie

 By the time “You Feel So Lonely You Could Die” rolls around, he’s channeling every last bit of his theatrical grandeur—booming drums, sweeping drama, and a melody that feels like a lost Bond theme.
 And then, just as you think he might be leaving us on a grand, reflective note, he smirks and drops “Heat,” a brooding, cryptic closer that sounds like Scott Walker wandering through a fever dream.

-The Next Day isn’t just a great Bowie album—it’s a middle finger to time itself.
+The Next Day is a middle finger to time itself.
 He could have coasted, could have given us something safe, but instead, he delivered an album that’s raw, restless, and unapologetically alive.
-Not quite dying, indeed.